 As the holiday season approaches, millions of travelers are preparing to pack their bags and head to the skies, making this one of the busiest times of the year for air travel.
 Airports across the United States experience a significant surge in passenger traffic, with some hubs seeing more dramatic increases than others.
 Whether travelers are visiting family, heading for a vacation, or flying for business, the peak holiday season creates a challenge for both airports and airlines to manage the spike in demand.

-In response to rising air travel demand, the Federal Aviation Administration (FAA) has announced $289 million in grants to 129 airports across 40 states.
-Funded under President Biden’s Bipartisan Infrastructure Law, these grants will support terminal expansions, baggage system upgrades, runway enhancements, and air traffic infrastructure improvements.
-As air travel hits record highs—including the TSA screening nearly 3 million passengers in a single day in June—these investments will help airports better handle surges in traffic during the busy holiday season.
+In response to rising air travel demand, the Airport Infrastructure Grant (AIG) program is providing $14.5 billion in funding over five years to support terminal expansions, baggage system upgrades, runway enhancements, and air traffic infrastructure improvements.
+As air travel hits record highs—including the TSA screening nearly 3.1 million passengers in a single day in June of 2025—these investments will help airports better handle surges in traffic during the busy holiday season.

 Average Daily Flight Passenger Traffic Recovery After the Pandemic

 Air travel has rebounded significantly since the sharp decline caused by the COVID-19 pandemic, with average daily passenger traffic now exceeding pre-pandemic levels.
-Based on Transportation Security Administration (TSA) data, daily passenger traffic during the 2019 holiday season—or the periods surrounding Thanksgiving and winter holidays—averaged nearly 2.3 million, but TSA throughput dropped dramatically to just less than 1 million in 2020.
-As restrictions eased, air travel slowly recovered, and by 2023, daily passengers reached nearly 2.5 million—surpassing 2019 levels.
+According to Transportation Security Administration (TSA) data, daily passenger volume during the 2019 holiday season—the periods surrounding Thanksgiving and the winter holidays—averaged about 2.4 million.
+That figure plunged to roughly 1 million in 2020 amid widespread travel restrictions.
+As those restrictions eased, air travel steadily recovered, reaching nearly 2.5 million daily passengers during the 2023 holiday season—surpassing 2019 levels.
+By 2024, holiday travel climbed even higher, averaging nearly 2.6 million daily passengers.

-Non-holiday passenger traffic has followed a similar trend, with 2023’s daily average of over 2.3 million passengers also exceeding the 2019 figure.
-With 2024 non-holiday traffic already averaging just under 2.5 million, this holiday season is shaping up to be one of the busiest in recent memory.
+Non-holiday passenger traffic has followed a similar trend.
+In 2024, average daily passenger traffic approached 2.5 million, surpassing 2023 levels.
+With 2025 non-holiday traffic already outpacing last year, this year’s holiday season is shaping up to be one of the busiest on record.

 EXPERIENCE LUXURY

-Experience unparalleled luxury at a Los Angeles 5-star hotel, where you can indulge in world-class amenities, stunning city views, and personalized service.
-Whether you’re here for business or leisure, elevate your stay in the heart of LA’s vibrant glamor.
+Experience unparalleled luxury at a Cancun 5-star hotel, where you can indulge in world-class amenities, Caribbean views, and personalized service.
+Whether you’re here for relaxation or adventure, elevate your stay on Mexico’s stunning coast.

 Change in Airport Traffic During the Holiday Season by Airport Size